mattymaloney/mattymaloney.github.io/_posts/2016-02-23-windows-file-copy-util.md

 ---

+For a discussion leading to the suggestion to disable “Large Send Offload (LSO)” on the source side of the copy, see [Local Area Network : How to fix slow LAN transfer speed of files in Windows](http://www.howtosolutions.net/2013/06/fixing-slow-sending-or-receiving-of-files-through-lan-network-using-windows/)

+---

 None of these file-copy utilities offer over-the-wire compression.
 We need something with a listener on the other end of the copy.